Condo Fees or Maintenance Fees

 Do larger condo buildings have higher condo fees?

 Not always.
-Buildings with many units often beneft from the economies of scale principle, meaning, cost of amenities are spread over many suites.
+Buildings with many units often benefit from the economies of scale principle, meaning, cost of amenities are spread over many suites.
 This is one reason, why sometimes larger buildings with many amenities come with a lower condo fee than smaller buildings with fewer amenities.

-Many condo townhouse maintenance fee covers – roof, windows, outside structure, landscaping, compound road maintenance, snow removal, curb repair and maintenance etc. And thus, fees work out to be much less than condominum apartments.
+Many condo townhouse maintenance fee covers – roof, windows, outside structure, landscaping, compound road maintenance, snow removal, curb repair and maintenance etc. And thus, fees work out to be much less than condominium apartments.

 Maintenance of freeholds vs. condos?

 Imagine the amount that freehold property owners may spend, who opt to pay someone else to carry out some of the above works.
 Some of my freehold property clients pay almost $500-$1,000 per year for snow removal and their lawn’s weed treatment etc.

 In condos, you do not worry about future major repair of common elements, if the reserve fund (at least 10% or more of monthly condo fees is put aside towards reserve fund) is well managed.
 And there will be no need to shell out enormous amounts of money to replace roof, windows etc.

 Some readers might argue that they would rather pay $80,000-$100,000 extra (only if they are able to secure a mortgage approval on additional amount) to buy a similar sized freehold property and secure the above amount as a mortgage with their bank.
 Hundred thousand dollars loan can work out to $473 per month in monthly mortgage payments (25 year amortized loan, 3.0% interest rate).